 A sanction is a consequence placed upon any student for violations of specified College policies.
-Sanctions help define the student's relationship with the College in the context of current and potential future conduct, including a notice that further violations may lead to more severe conduct sanctions.
+Sanctions help define the student's relationship with the College in the context of current and potential future conduct, including a notice that further violations may lead to more impactful conduct sanctions.

-If a student is found not responsible for the alleged Code violation(s), no disciplinary action will be taken against the responding student; however, having been through the Code process, the student is considered knowledgeable regarding the Code's provisions and expectations, and that knowledge may be taken into consideration in the event of future Code actions.
+If a student is found not responsible for the alleged Code violation(s), no disciplinary action will be taken against the responding student; however, having participated in the student conduct process, the student is considered knowledgeable regarding the Code's provisions and expectations, and that knowledge may be taken into consideration in the event of future student conduct actions.
 Written decisions are generally rendered within 10 working days from the date of the hearing.